LaunchCodeEducation/skills-back-end-java/videos/intro-to-spring-boot-enums/README.md

 ## Code

-We start this lesson with the code in the `video-validation-start` branch of the `cheese-mvc` repo: [starting code](https://github.com/LaunchCodeEducation/cheese-mvc/tree/video-enums-start)
+We start this lesson with the code in the `video-enums-start` branch of the `cheese-mvc` repo: [starting code](https://github.com/LaunchCodeEducation/cheese-mvc/tree/video-enums-start)

-We end this lesson with the code in the `video-validation-end` branch of the `cheese-mvc` repo: [ending code](https://github.com/LaunchCodeEducation/cheese-mvc/tree/video-enums-end)
+We end this lesson with the code in the `video-enums-end` branch of the `cheese-mvc` repo: [ending code](https://github.com/LaunchCodeEducation/cheese-mvc/tree/video-enums-end)

 ## References